top of page

 Gear

+Skiers can get a custom fitting by specialized staff and pick up their equipment at their accommodation.
+Returns are just as seamless.
 Besides skis and poles, visitors can also go to any gear shop on the resort or in the town center to find all the essentials like hats, gloves, neck warmers, and ski socks.

 Lift Tickets